Index your Codebase

 Advanced Settings

-By default, Cursor will index all files in your codebase if privacy mode is not enabled.
+By default, Cursor will index all files in your codebase.

 You can also expand the Show Settings section to access more advanced options.
-Here, you can decide whether you want to enable automatic indexing for new repositories and configure the files that Cursor will ignore during repository indexing, in addition to your .gitignore settings.
+Here, you can decide whether you want to enable automatic indexing for new repositories and configure the files that Cursor will ignore during repository indexing.

 If you have any large content files in your project that the AI definitely doesn’t need to read, ignoring those files could improve the accuracy of the answers.